phongluudn1997/Javscript-Core/README.md

 # Call, Apply and Bind

 Call and apply behave exactly the same way, they will immediately invoke the function.
-With **call** you pass argument one by one, with **bind** you pass as an array.
+With **call** you pass argument one by one, with **apply** you pass as an array.
 Bind exactly the same as call, but instead of immediatly invoke the function, it will return you a brand new function so you can invoke later

 ```javascript